-Located besides the lounge area in the ANA Crowne Plaza Hotel, Marine is a modern European-style café restaurant.
+Located besides the lounge area in the Surfeel Hotel Wakkanai, Marine is a modern European-style café restaurant.
 The restaurant serves breakfast, light meals and dinner.
 Dinner is served buffet-style but only available during the summer time.
 It is conveniently located for travelers near all major transportation facilities including the JR Wakkanai Station and bus and ferry terminals.

 Café Restaurant Marine